Electronic and Communications Engineering BEng

 Entry Requirements 2016/7

-- GCE A-level ABB - BBB, including a Maths and a Science or Engineering subject (General Studies not accepted for this subject at all).
+- GCE A-level ABB - BBB, including a Maths and a Science or Engineering subject (General Studies not accepted).

 - Advanced Diploma Progression Diploma Grade B in Engineering, plus the Specialist Unit in Maths for Engineers at grade C Along with 1 AS-level at Grade B for Additional and Specialist Learning.

-- BTEC Level 3 Extended Diploma DDD (In Electrical/Electronic Engineering or Engineering) including Distinction in a Maths module and Distinction in either Electrical or Electronic Principles.
+- BTEC Level 3 Extended Diploma DDD (In Electrical/Electronic Engineering or Engineering) including Distinction in Further Maths for Technicians and Distinction in either Electrical or Electronic Principles.

-- International Baccalaureate Diploma 32 points, including 5 in Higher Level Maths, Science or an Engineering subject.
+- International Baccalaureate Diploma 30 including 5 in Higher Level Maths, Science or an Engineering subject.